 How to Choose a Chrome Plating Vendor in India

-This guide is written for procurement managers, plant engineers, and factory owners evaluating chrome plating vendors in India.
-Use this checklist to make a decision you can stand behind.
+This guide is for procurement managers, plant engineers, and factory owners evaluating chrome plating vendors in India.
+It walks through the eight things worth checking before you commit a batch of components to anyone's tank, and closes with a single checklist you can use in a vendor meeting.

 Chrome plating is as much craft as it is chemistry.
-The behaviour of a chromic acid bath changes with temperature, contaminant load, additive depletion, and electrical parameters.
-An experienced plater reads these variables intuitively — a new operator relies on trial and error.
+The behaviour of a chromic acid bath shifts with temperature, contaminant load, additive depletion, and electrical parameters.
+An experienced plater reads these variables intuitively, before they turn into a bad batch.

 What to ask:

-• Have they worked with components similar to yours (piston rods, extrusion screws, rollers)?
+- Have they worked with components similar to yours?

 2. Evaluate Rectifier Capacity and Equipment Quality

 The rectifier is the power source of the electroplating line.
-Its capacity (measured in amperes) determines how much current can be delivered to the bath — which directly affects plating speed, uniformity, and the ability to handle large or complex components.
+Its capacity determines how much current can be delivered to the bath, which in turn affects plating speed, uniformity, and the ability to handle large or complex components.

 What to look for: